warelab/release-notes/oryza/PanOryza Release 6---2023-01-15.md

 ## Summary

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.
-In its sixth release, we are including new and updated 3K SNP data and functional curation from RAP-DB and NCBI's geneRIFs.
+In its sixth release, we are including new and updated 3K SNP data and functional gene curation from RAP-DB and NCBI's geneRIFs.

 ## Release Information
 - [Overall Highlights](#overall-highlights)